-In addition, we also use persistent or permanent cookies by means of our service provider etracker GmbH.
+In addition, we also use persistent or permanent cookies.
 These cookies are stored in your browser and remain there even after you end the browsing session.
 The cookies connect to the website as soon as it is opened the next time, and they serve the purpose of improving our website offer for you.
-In particular, they enable us to recognize whether our offer appeals to users enough for them to return regularly.
-This makes it possible for us to tailor our offer even more precisely to suit our users' needs.
-But you do have the possibility when you visit our website to be entirely excluded from any data storage by etracker GmbH.
-For this, please follow this link.
+In particular, they enable us to recognise whether our offer appeals to users enough for them to return regularly.
+This makes it possible for us to tailor our offer even more precisely to suit our users’ needs.

 You can configure the browser settings as you wish and, for example, refuse to accept certain cookies, e.g. third-party cookies (see there), or refuse all cookies.
 You can at any time delete cookies yourself in the security settings of your browser or deactivate the cookie function in your Internet browser.
 It is not absolutely necessary for the navigation and functioning of the website to accept cookies.
 But we would like to advise you that you may then not be able to fully use all functions of this website.
 This especially concerns event announcements and book orders.
 To be able to use this function, you must accept cookies.
 Instructions regarding the admission, rejection, inspection and deletion of cookies can be found through the help function of your Internet browser.